NghiaBHT/DDDProject_Base_Template/README.md

 *   **Error Handling:** Use custom exceptions and middleware for consistent responses.
 *   **Testing:** Write unit tests for domain/application logic and architecture tests for dependency rules.

+## Typical Feature Development Workflow (Example: Adding a New Command)

+1.  **Domain Layer (`DDDProject.Domain`):**
+    *   Define or update relevant Entities or Value Objects if needed.
+    *   Define any new Domain Events triggered by the command.
+    *   Define or update Repository interfaces if new data access methods are required.
+2.  **Application Layer (`DDDProject.Application`):**
+    *   Create a new folder for the feature (e.g., `Application/Products/CreateProduct/`).
+    *   Define the `CreateProductCommand`.
+    *   Implement the `CreateProductCommandHandler`, injecting necessary repository interfaces and domain services.
+    *   Implement the `CreateProductCommandValidator` using FluentValidation.
+    *   Define any specific DTOs (`ProductResponse`) if the command returns data.
+    *   Optionally, define AutoMapper profiles if mapping is needed between Command/Entity/DTO.
+    *   Optionally, implement Domain Event Handlers if the command publishes events.
+3.  **Infrastructure Layer (`DDDProject.Infrastructure`):**
+    *   Implement the repository interfaces defined in the Domain layer (e.g., inside `Persistence/Repositories/`).
+    *   Update `ApplicationDbContext` if new entities require mapping or configuration.
+    *   Add EF Core migrations if the database schema changes.
+4.  **Presentation Layer (`DDDProject.API`):**
+    *   Create a new Controller endpoint (or update an existing one) that maps the incoming HTTP request to the `CreateProductCommand`.
+    *   Send the command using MediatR (`IMediator.Send(...)`).
+    *   Handle the result (success or error) and return an appropriate HTTP response.
+5.  **Testing:**
+    *   Write Unit Tests for the Domain logic, Command Handler, and Validator.
+    *   Write Architecture Tests to ensure dependencies rules are maintained.
+    *   *(Optional)* Write Integration Tests to verify the feature end-to-end.

 ## Further Development

 *   Add more Bounded Contexts.